 The most important thing to keep in mind is that you don’t have to worry about all this.
 Professionals will be able to answer any questions you have about putting new insulation on top of existing insulation—and handle your entire home insulation project.

-How to Decide If You Should Remove Old Insulation
+How to Decide if You Should Remove Old Insulation from Your Maryland Home